dikortis/LetsTalkETC/Episodes/Episode_9.md

 **Alan McSherry:**
-so if you have a a transaction whereby your you basically can transfer the ownership of a key to from from will they couldn't being controlled by my key to being controlled by by your key and then you can you that too just unlock the car so so over the Internet you could basically arrange that transfer blockchain transaction secondly you come up to your car and you
+so if you have a a transaction whereby your you basically can transfer the ownership of a key to from will they couldn't being controlled by my key to being controlled by your key and then you can you that too just unlock the car so over the Internet you could basically arrange that transfer blockchain transaction secondly you come up to your car and you